reillytilbury/coppafish/docs/index.md

 python -m pip install -e .
 ```

-If you do not wish to keep a local copy of coppafish (i.e. not interested in `git pull`ing higher coppafish versions
+If you do not wish to keep a local copy of coppafish (i.e. you not interested in `git pull`ing higher coppafish versions
 later) then remove the `-e` option.
 The source code can then be deleted after installing.

 ## Updating